 The debut novel from marine-engineer-turned-English-Professor André Narbonne has been long-listed for the 2022 Scotiabank Giller Prize.

 Lucien and Olivia is a comic statement on the beautiful waywardness of life.
 Built on scenes of discovery and error, the novel satirizes the transactional view of human relations that has elbowed its way into our lives by way of contemporary political discourse.

 The Scotiabank Giller Prize highlights the best of Canadian fiction.
 Lucien and Oliver was one of 14 selected from 138 books read by the jury.

 More than 600 first editions published … More than 200 new authors introduced

 Our authors tell the stories of the people, places, events and passions that are important to Canadians.
 In the process, they make literature and narrative poetry accessible and relevant.

 Recent & Notable

 Meet Some of Our Authors

-Black Moss books are distributed by Fitzhenry & Whiteside.
-We acknowledge and thank the Canada Council and the Ontario Arts Council for their generous support.
+We acknowledge and thank the Canada Council for its generous support.
 Thank you as well to the City of Windsor for its support and encouragement of our press and building community awareness of and support for Canadian literature in Windsor.